 It is well documented that cancer treatments impact upon sexual function, sensation, libido and body image yet many healthcare professionals do not discuss these sexual side effects and patients often feel reluctant to talk about them.

 I work with Womb Cancer Support, a charity run by Kaz Molloy who supports women who have had womb cancer.
 I wrote an article about sex and womb cancer for her website to help women and their partners enjoy sexual pleasure and intimacy after treatment.
 We also have a video about enjoying Sex after Womb Cancer

 We also work with Ovacome, to help women enjoying sexual intimacy and pleasure after ovarian cancer.
-They are a charity who support women and their partners during and following treatment.
+They are a charity which supports women and their partners during and following treatment.

-We work with Trekstock, an amazing charity who support young people with cancer.
+We work with Trekstock, a fantastic charity who support young people with cancer.

 The health brochure is not just aimed at women experiencing gynaecological health issues, we also work with several HCPs working in Breast Cancer Care.
 Recent research from Breast Cancer Care (2018) found that 8 out of 10 women are dissatisfied with their sex life after breast cancer and struggle to receive the right support or advice to help them recover their sexual intimacy and pleasure.

 Getting HCPs talking about sexual issues can be difficult.
 So I wrote an article about why HCPs find it difficult to talk about sex with their patients and how we can change this to make it easier for patients to raise their sexual problems with their doctor at the request of Chris Lewis who set up Chris-cancercommunity.

 Chris and I made a video about Sex and Cancer you can find on our YouTube channel and Chris’ website too.